v1ncept10n/roblox-alt-autofarm/README.md

 saafytoo has been rescripted into a gui

 2.1.1
-removed silent in saafytoo because anticheat is too good (and i didnt script it anyway)
+removed silent in saafytoo because anticheat is too good (and i didnt script it anyway) + some other little changes